WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Oenothera

 meadows and roadsides.
 Summer.
-This very showy Evening Primrose commonly grows over three feet tall (sometimes to five feet) and has two-to-three inch bright yellow flowers.
+This very showy Evening Primrose commonly grows over three feet tall (sometimes to five feet) and has 2-3+ inch wide bright yellow flowers.